AaronL1011/Assignments/Term_2_Workbook/README.md

 **Describe** the architecture of a typical Rails application.

 Ruby on Rails is one of many examples of an M-V-C architectural pattern.
 This pattern has become very popular due to its ease of collaboration between developers, rapid application development and updating, quick addition of new features to existing applications and simplification of debugging as all the components are separated when written properly.
 The idea of MVC is to split your application into 3 components; Models, Views and Controllers.
-Each component has a specific purpose, Models handles data storage/structure and interaction with the database, Views handle all the page layout and user interaction, and Controllers handle all the business logic/functions of your application.
+Each component has a specific purpose, Models handle data storage/structure and interaction with the database, Views handle all the page layout and user interaction, and Controllers handle all the business logic/functions of your application.
 Rails is a convention over configuration framework, which requires developers to follow a specific set of rules when creating their application allowing in-built functions and relationships to be established very quickly.
 However, if you were to deviate from these standards, you will face errors until you correct it back to the Rails way.
 Rails web applications are often hosted on a web-server such as Puma, and operate by routing HTTP requests send from a users machine over the internet to specified controllers and functions of your application which will return the appropriate data to the users browser.

 **Ref**:

 - https://www.interserver.net/tips/kb/mvc-advantages-disadvantages-mvc/

+### Question 2

+**Identify** a database management system (DBMS) commonly used in web applications (including Rails) and discuss the pros and cons of this database.

 **SQLite**